mrhpn/YouTube-Playlist-Downloader/readme.md

 ## Technologies Used

-It is written with Node.js express and for the real video downloading task, with python, python-shell.
+It is written with `tailwindcss` for the front-end, Node.js `express` for back-end and for the real video downloading task, with python, `python-shell`.

 ## v1.0.0